COVID: India's economy battles widespread unemployment, inflation | DW | 31.01.2022

 "The authorities had to finally suspend the recruitment.
 We wanted to draw attention to joblessness that is worsening in the country," Jha said.

-Neelam Kapoor, a 26-year-old homemaker from a middle-class household in Delhi, has struggled for 2 years to keep the lights on and pay rent.
+Neelam Kapoor, a 26-year-old homemaker from a middle-class household in Delhi, has struggled for two years to keep the lights on and pay rent.

 Her husband, Rajesh, a salesman, lost his job in a garment manufacturing firm last year during the height of the pandemic and has yet to find another job.